adhearsion/adhearsion-website/views/docs/getting-started/installation.md

 # gem 'adhearsion-ldap'
 # gem 'adhearsion-xmpp'
 # gem 'adhearsion-drb'
 </pre>

-<p>In it you can see the Adhearsion framework itself is required.
+In it you can see the Adhearsion framework itself is required.
 Also included, but commented out, are several popular or useful plugins.
 To enable their usage, simply uncomment the line from the Gemfile.
-When you are done with that, install all the plugins you selected by running "bundle install":</p>
+When you are done with that, install all the plugins you selected by running "bundle install":

 <pre class="terminal">

 $ bundle install